zombodb/zombodb/AGGREGATIONS.md

 To match all terms: `^.*`

-If the specifield `fieldname` is a date/timestamp, then one of the following values are allowed for aggregating values into histogram buckets of the specified interval: `year, quarter, month, week, day, hour, minute, second`.
+If the specified `fieldname` is a date/timestamp, then one of the following values are allowed for aggregating values into histogram buckets of the specified interval: `year, quarter, month, week, day, hour, minute, second`.
 In all cases, an optional offset value can be specified.
 For example:  `week:-1d` will offset the dates by one day so that the first day of the week will be considered to be Sunday (instead of the default of Monday).